L5Modular/L5Modular/README.md

 <a name="getting-started"></a>
 ## Getting started

-The built in Artisan command `php artisan make:module name [--no-migration]` generates a ready to use module in the `app/Modules` folder and a migration if necessary.
+The built in Artisan command `php artisan make:module name [--no-migration] [--no-translation]` generates a ready to use module in the `app/Modules` folder and a migration if necessary.

 This is how the generated module would look like:
 ```